JLMARIN/imaging/README.md

 # University of Alberta UAV Imaging #

-This repository contains (or will contain) source code and relevant content for the UAV Imaging platform as part of UAV research developed at the University of Alberta
+This repository contains source code and relevant content for the UAV Imaging platform as part of UAV research developed at the University of Alberta.

 ## LICENSE INFORMATION ##